HeatMarie/teamProfileGenerator/README.md

 #### Task

-- Build a Node.js command-line application that takes in information about employees on a softwaare engineering team, then generates an HTML webpage that displays summaries for each person.
+- Build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 - Testing is key to making code maintainable, so you'll also write a unit test for every part of your code and ensures that it passes each test.